PLPAcademy/day-3-assignment-Sharlyne-ben/README.md

 Which option should you ensure is checked during Python installation on Windows?

-A) Install with default settings
-B) Install to a custom directory
 C) Add Python to PATH
-D) Install all available features

 How do you verify Python installation on any system?

 A) By running python --version
-B) By restarting your computer
-C) By opening the Python installer again
-D) By checking the Programs and Features in Control Panel

 What command is used to install pip on macOS and Linux?

-A) sudo install pip
-B) pip install python
 C) curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
-D) python --install pip

 What is the purpose of a virtual environment in Python?

-A) To keep your projects organized in one folder
-B) To install Python in a different directory
 C) To separate project dependencies and avoid conflicts
-D) To enhance Python performance on your system

 #MySQL Installation

 What is the first step to install MySQL on Windows?

-A) Download MySQL Shell
 B) Download MySQL Installer from the official website
-C) Install MySQL Workbench
-D) Set up a root password

 What setup type should you choose for a custom MySQL installation?